Kelbster/kelbster.github.io/README.md

 Run `bash deploy.sh`

-This will rebuild hugo with Kelbster theme and commit all changes and push to master, then deploy `public` to gh-pages
+This will rebuild hugo with Kelbster theme and commit all changes and push to dec, then deploy `public` to master